Bentley Kassal: World War II and military awards

 When the occupation of Italy was almost complete, Kassal returned to Naples for the Seventh Army invasion at St. Tropez, France, on August 15, 1944.
 He briefed General Patch.
 Shortly thereafter, he accepted the surrender of seventeen German soldiers at Salon-en-Provence.
 The troops in Southern France moved north through Alsace-Lorraine, where they were caught in the midst of the Battle of the Bulge and General Patton's counter-attack.
 Thereafter, Kassal's unit moved through Bavaria and was at Augsburg when D-Day was declared.
 Because of his knowledge of the Luftwaffe, Kassal was assigned to London to prepare for the invasion of Japan, since it was anticipated that German pilots would be part of the Japanese air defense.

 Kassal was awarded the Bronze Star with three Bronze Arrowheads for three invasion landings and was awarded seven Campaign ribbons in the European Theatre.
 His clearance was "Top Secret", the highest intelligence classification, and received intelligence data from the "Ultra Secret" classification.
 He served in the Army Air Forces for four years and served overseas for 30 months in North Africa, Sicily, Italy, France, and Germany before his discharge on December 31, 1945, with the final rank of captain.
 He was a major in the U.S. Air Force Reserves.

-On June 5, 2009, he received the French Legion of Honor from French Defense Minister Herve Morin at Les Invalides in Paris, with a ceremony at Colleville-sur-Mer (Omaha Beach) Normandy.
+On June 5, 2009, he received the French Legion of Honor from French Defense Minister Hervé Morin at Les Invalides in Paris, with a ceremony at Colleville-sur-Mer (Omaha Beach) Normandy.
 He and his wife were photographed at the same location with President and Michele Obama on June 6, 2009.
 On July 16, 2009, he was awarded membership in the American Society of French Legion of Honor.

 He has given talks about his World War II overseas experience at the Harvard Club, the New York City Bar Association (2009), the Harding Club at Poughkeepsie, N.Y.
 (2009), at Skadden Arps' New York offices (2008 and 2009) and Skadden, Arps' London office in May 2010.

 Kassel donated several war mementos to the Museum of Jewish Heritage in New York City for its permanent exhibit "Ours to Fight For."
 This exhibit has been shown in several U.S. cities.
 Donated items include several Nazi daggers and swords, his two-volume hand-written personal diaries, and his video oral testimony.
 He has also donated World War II mementos, including photos of invasions, prisoner of war camps, targets and German equipment, to the U.S. Air Force Museum at Wright-Patterson Air Force Base, Ohio.